Balanced-chromatic number and Hadwiger-like conjectures: Abstract

 Motivated by these results, we also consider the relation between subdivisions and balanced chromatic number.
 We prove that if $(G, \sigma)$ has no negative loop and no $\tilde{K}_t$-subdivision, then it admits a balanced $\frac{79}{2}t^2$-coloring.
 This qualitatively generalizes a result of Kawarabayashi (2013) on totally odd subdivisions.

-Finally, following supportive results in the literature on fractional variant of Hadwiger conjecture, we show that fractional balanced chromatic number of any signed graph with no positive loop and no $\tilde{K}_t$-minor is at most $2t$.
+Finally, following supportive results in the literature on the fractional variant of Hadwiger's conjecture, we show that the fractional balanced chromatic number of any signed graph with no positive loop and no $\tilde{K}_t$-minor is at most $2t-2$.